Designer Spotlight: Sapna Mehra

 What is the biggest struggle in running your jewelry business like a business?
-OR What is your biggest success in running your business like a business?

 My biggest struggle in running a business like a business was that I thought in order to be successful I had to follow a formula and run a business in a particular way.
 In my growth as an entrepreneur and on a personal level, Iʼve come to understand that there is no single “right” way.
 I have to do what works for me, my clients and the artisans I work with.
 That may not be the right way for someone else.
 Embracing this perspective has been freeing and allowed me to redefine success on my own terms.

 Iʼm in the process of a new site launch that will incorporate a richer experience for my subscribers, a deeper sense of community and connection to the process of how my jewelry is made and communicating the impact that we, as a community, make in each otherʼs lives.

 Iʼm really excited and grateful to be working with Robin and Tracy in helping me manifest my version of success!